mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 nixpkgs.url = "github:NixOS/nixpkgs/nixos-24.05";
 ```

-This tells Nix that when I want to pull in packages, I'm pulling them from the [24.05 tag](https://github.com/NixOS/nixpkgs/tree/24.05), the latest stable branch of the Nix package repository at the time of this writing.
+This tells Nix that when I want to pull in packages, I'm pulling them from the [May 2024 branch](https://github.com/NixOS/nixpkgs/tree/24.05) of the package repository, the latest stable branch at the time of this writing.

-But this is just a skeleton and won't successfully build yet.
+This file is just a skeleton and won't successfully build yet.
 To compile xpdf using Nix, I need to add a few bits.

 ## Specifying a source tarball

 To compile xpdf, I need a copy of its source code.

-First, I call [`mkDerivation`](https://nixos.org/manual/nixpkgs/stable/#sec-using-stdenv), which is how I define a build component in Nix.
+First, I call [`mkDerivation`](https://nixos.org/manual/nixpkgs/stable/#sec-using-stdenv), which is how Nix defines build components.
 It requires a package name (`pname`) and version, so I specify `xpdf`, the package I want to fuzz and `4.05`, the latest published version of xpdf, as of this writing.

 ```nix
 {